 Below are a few photos taken in 2003 when the original community college opened to offer students on the island an opportunity to study locally.

 USFQ | GAIAS | GSC | Study Abroad on San Cristobal

 At the time of my visit in 2003, the Galapagos Academic Institute for the Arts and Sciences (GAIAS) was established as a branch of the USFQ in Quito.
 Current programing includes USFQ Galapagos semester abroad opportunities, service learning projects, and ongoing projects with the Galapagos Science Center (GSC) in collaboration with the University of North Carolina at Chapel Hill.

-As of 2018, international students who study at USFQ can select semester-long courses from one of four academic tracks in the biological and social sciences:
+International students who study at USFQ can select semester-long courses from a variety of academic areas in the biological and social sciences:

 - Evolution, Ecology and Conservation

 - Marine Ecology